 My friend Eugène van Erven been documenting community arts for many years, both in his native Netherlands and in other parts of the world.
-Having provided valuable feedback on the draft text of ‘Where we Dream‘, he’s now written this short piece about Benjamin Wigley’s film, that is an integral part of the work.
+Having provided valuable feedback on the draft text of ‘Where we Dream‘, he’s now written this short piece about Benjamin Wigley’s film, which accompanies it.

 Just behind the well chosen interviews, the documentary effectively reveals the tangible excitement of opening night jitters.
 I found the camera work and the editing of excellent quality, with lots of close up shots that bring the viewer close to these people and captures the beauty of regular folks.